deanwilson/trello-scripts/trello-bulk/README.md

 ### Card sets

-Each card set should be a valid YAML document containing an array of cards, each with a title and description.
+Each card set should be a valid YAML document containing an array of cards, each with a title, description and one or more checklists of items.
 This repo contains [example card sets](/trello-bulk/card-sets/)

 ### Due Dates